 Suspended above is this 19" diameter translucent acrylic ring illuminated by edge mounted LEDS.
 There are no visable power wires as the low voltrage is carried by the small stainless support wires.
 The light level is controlled via an RF remote control.
 Suspended in the center is a 7" glass plasma ball, with its every changing tendrils of ionized gass.
 Thoser tall enough can touch the plasma ball and c ontrol the plasma.

-Unseen here, but at the top is a 6"diameter, 1" deep stainlless steel cover over ther ceiling electrical box, to which the length adjstable wires attach for both ring and plasma ball.
+Unseen here, but at the top is a 6"diameter, 1" deep stainless steel cover over ther ceiling electrical box, to which the length adjustable wires attach for both ring and plasma ball.

 Aether Power Light -- SOLD

 Forget solar power, this light is powered from the aether.
 Built on a vintage voltmeter case, the brass valve holds a dimmer for the LED tubular bulb inside a 1870 cut glass kerosene lamp base, with a holophane shade above.
 As the valve handle is turned, the light dims and the current used is displayed on the meter.
 Red and blue vacuum tubes powered by LEDs are on the sides.